newrelic/open-install-library/docs/kubernetes.md

 ## Deploying SockShop

-If desired, you can install a demo application on the cluster using SockShop.
+If desired, you can install a demo application on the cluster using [SockShop](https://github.com/microservices-demo/microservices-demo/tree/master/deploy/kubernetes)
 Note, no traffic is generated with this deployment.

 ```
 git clone https://github.com/microservices-demo/microservices-demo.git
-cd microservices-demo/deploy/kubernetes
-kubectl create namespace sock-shop
-kubectl convert -f . | kubectl create -f -
+kubectl create -f microservices-demo/deploy/kubernetes/complete-demo.yaml
 ```

 ## Un-install newrelic instrumentation